Adewale-tech/Adewale-tech/README.md

 - 👋 Hi, I’m @Adewale
 - 👀 I’m interested in fullstack developing also Devops
-- 🌱 I’m currently learning jvascript and moving significantly into other essential course
+- 🌱 I’m currently learning javascript and moving significantly into other essential course
-- 💞️ I’m looking to collaborate with dvelopers to enhance my learning
+- 💞️ I’m looking to collaborate with developers to enhance my learning
 - 📫 How to reach me @waliyullahadewale30@gamil.com
 - 😄 Pronouns: He
 - ⚡ Fun fact:  "I'M THE CREEPER, CATCH ME IF YOU CAN!"